LucasR29/fullstack-project/README.md

 ### 3. Dependencies Already installed:
-If you are runnig this for the second time and already have both folders dependencies intalled run both of this commands on shell of the main folder
+If you are runnig this for the second time and already have both folders dependencies intalled run both of this commands on shell in the main folder

 ```
 yarn --cwd ./front run dev